rodjjo/hask-gallery/README.md

 ## Attention

 **This project has a simple gallery for songs, pictures and videos.
-It has few features but it will have more feature are coming soon.**
+It has few features but it will have more feature soon.**

 **The first release will be available soon.**